 Officers have liaised with the Pembrokeshire Association of Voluntary Services and it was agreed that emailing the group via the 'Direct Mailing Group' was sufficient for their purposes.

 Community and Town Councils

-15. The table below has 2 columns.
-Column 1 sets out the Delivery Agreement expectation and Column 2 sets out the Outcomes.
+The tables below set out the Delivery Agreement expectation and the Outcomes.